Special Educational Needs & Disability

 We work closely with Cheshire East Local Authority with regard to their ‘Local Offer’ and have detailed below our school’s offer for SEND pupils and their parents.

-We have also been recognised with a number of awards as shown on the bottom of the page.
+We have also been recognised with a number of awards as shown on the webpage.
 All of these awards show how the school strives for excellence and is forward thinking in how to constantly give our pupils new and innovative opportunities for learning.

 However this is just a flavour of what we are about and we would strongly urge you to arrange a visit to the school so that we can meet and talk through your own child’s personal requirements.
 We look forward to seeing you soon.